fowlay/gerke-decoder/README.md

 ### Phase plot

+NOTE: This plot is not supported in version 1.8-coherent-gaussian

 The relative phase angle of the signal may be plotted with the -Q option.
 If the decoder frequency is set correctly, the phase angle should wander only slowly.